 You don’t understand what it’s like to me.

 To circumvent acknowledging the lie, the narcissist may dogpile you with all the reasons as to why that lie was warranted.
-This is a distraction technique, but it can be effective in convincing you that their lie was warranted.
+This is a distraction technique, but it can effectively convince you that their lie was warranted.

 3. Smearing You To Other People